dgkanatsios/CKAD-exercises/g.state.md

 ## Define volumes

-### Create a two container busybox pod, each busybox will run the 'sleep 3600' command.
+### Create busybox pod with two containers, each one will have the image busybox and will run the 'sleep 3600' command.
 Make both pods mount an emptyDir at '/etc/foo'.
 Connect to the second busybox, write the first column of '/etc/passwd' file to '/etc/foo/passwd'.
 Connect to the first busybox and write '/etc/foo/passwd' file to standard output.
 Delete pod.

 <details><summary>show</summary>
 <p>

-*This question is probably a better fit for the 'Multi-container-pods' section but I'm keeping it here as it also has to do with state*
+*This question is probably a better fit for the 'Multi-container-pods' section but I'm keeping it here as it will help you get acquainted with state*

-Easiest way to do this:
+Easiest way to do this is to create a template pod with:

-Create a skeleton pod with

 ```bash
 kubectl run busybox --image=busybox --restart=Never -o yaml --dry-run -- /bin/sh -c 'sleep 3600' > pod.yaml